abw-rapid/create_or_update_rapidapi_listing/README.md

 name of this file (or path to it, if it is in a subdirectory), needs to be fed to the action by setting the `spec_path` environment variable.

+The action takes the `info.title` field from the provided OpenAPI spec file as the name of the API.
+It will then search for an existing API listing on the Hub that is owned by the entity with `owner_id` as its ID (see below at [Inputs](#inputs) for mandatory variables).

+If an existing API listing with the same name can be found, it will be updated, provided the version in `info.version` in the OpenAPI spec file is semantically higher than the version number of the API listing on the Hub.

+If an existing API with the same name cannot be found, a new API listing will be created.
+The new API listing will be owned by the owner of the `x-rapidapi-key`.

 ### Requirements

 If you are a RapidAPI Enterprise Hub user, you need the preview of the GraphQL Platform